suren-atoyan/metaowl/README.md

 #### Vite

-[Vite](https://vitejs.dev/) is a blazingly fast build tool based on [native ES modules](https://hacks.mozilla.org/2018/03/es-modules-a-cartoon-deep-dive/), [rollup](https://rollupjs.org/guide/en/), and [esbuild](https://esbuild.github.io/). `React-PWA` v1 was based on [CRA](https://reactjs.org/docs/create-a-new-react-app.html).
-We still love `CRA` and really think it's a great tool, but `Vite` provides a much better developer experience and it's unconditionally faster (maybe, we will also create a `CRA` version of `React-PWA` v2 in near future).
+[Vite](https://vitejs.dev/) is a blazingly fast build tool based on [native ES modules](https://hacks.mozilla.org/2018/03/es-modules-a-cartoon-deep-dive/), [rollup](https://rollupjs.org/guide/en/), and [esbuild](https://esbuild.github.io/). `metaowl` v1 was based on [CRA](https://reactjs.org/docs/create-a-new-react-app.html).
+We still love `CRA` and really think it's a great tool, but `Vite` provides a much better developer experience and it's unconditionally faster (maybe, we will also create a `CRA` version of `metaowl` v2 in near future).

 #### React